Friday, September 29, 2017

 Review of The Unholy Consult by R. Scott Bakker

 Mao Zedong, Jan Sobieski, George W. Bush—there are innumerable people throughout history who were good at attaining positions of power, and yet seemingly helpless afterwards to maintain that power through good decisions that benefited the society they ruled.
 I daresay the same is true for a lot of epic fantasy.
-Many authors do a good job building their world and characters as well as instilling dynamics that make the reader want to continue reading, but the closer they get to the ‘grand climax’, the lower the quality of the overarching story becomes.
+Many authors do a good job building their world and characters, as well as installing dynamics that make the reader want to continue reading.
+But the closer they get to the ‘grand climax’, the lower the quality of the overarching story becomes, leading to final volumes that sputter and fizzle rather than explode.
 This has not been a problem for R. Scott Bakker.
-The Prince of Nothing trilogy started strong and ended with a bang.
+The Prince of Nothing trilogy started strong and ended with a Bang.
 Now, with the publishing of the fourth and final book in The Aspect-Emperor series, The Unholy Consult (2017), Bakker proves no fluke.
-Ending with a BANG, it’s a veritable fireworks display that is everything avid readers have been hoping it would be.
+The novel and series end with a BANG - a fireworks display that is everything avid readers have been hoping it would be.

-Normally I give a brief plot introduction in my reviews, but for The Unholy Consult it seems unnecessary.
+Normally I give a brief plot introduction in reviews, but for The Unholy Consult it seems unnecessary.
 For those who have read The Great Ordeal, that is the introduction (and if you haven’t read it, you shouldn’t be reading this review).
-Besides, Bakker includes a few pages at the beginning of The Unholy Consult, as he has done with all the series’ books thus far, summarizing events in Earwa.
+If it's been a while, Bakker includes a few pages at the beginning of The Unholy Consult, as he has done with all the series’ books thus far, summarizing events in Earwa.

 Monday, September 11, 2017